 Route Grade Votings

-14m.
-From the tip of the slab make a hard move to start and then go.
-Delicate and unprotected - it feels like an E2!
+From the tip of the slab, make a hard friction move to start and then just go.
+Unprotected but a belayer on the left is sensible!

 I thought the last vote sorted all this,it seemed opinion was settled at E2 5b if you don`t belay high on the left.
 E1 5c means nothing for this route which is 5b but unprotected!! surely this grade suggests well protected 5c climbing!